DOLEARY85/Currency-Switching-Power-BI/README.md

 **Creating a Dynamic Dashboard Element**

-Now we move on to the front end of our dashboard.
-Creating a dynamic currency selector that allows the end user to seamlessly switch between currencies.
+To create a dynamic currency selector that allows the end user to seamlessly switch between currencies, We move to the front end of our dashboard.

 First, we introduce a slicer, linked to the ‘Currency Code’ column from the ‘Currency Table’, to facilitate the currency switching.

 ![image](https://github.com/DOLEARY85/Currency-Switching-Power-BI/assets/126701906/98c59e6e-24ab-416c-b922-b83488bb906b)

-Now we can create measures that will use the slicer selection and the ‘Amount in EUR’ column we created in Power Query.
+Now we can create measures that will use the selection from this slicer and the ‘Amount in EUR’ column we created in Power Query.

-Imagine we needed to create a measure to calculate the total amount of all records:
+We'll demonstrate this with a simple measure, calculating the total amount of all records:

     Total Amount Selected Currency =
     CALCULATE(